Skip to main content

 • Amazon generates 35% of its total revenue from recommendation algorithms, and shoppers clicking personalised recommendations are 4.5x more likely to purchase with a 369% increase in average order value.

-• Organisations investing in AI-powered personalisation generate 40% more revenue than competitors using traditional approaches, according to McKinsey research.
+• Fast-growing companies generate 40% more of their revenue from personalisation than their slower-growing counterparts, according to McKinsey research.

-• The global recommendation engine market is projected to reach $15.13 billion by 2026, with nearly 70% of ecommerce businesses using AI solutions — brands without machine-readable product data will be invisible to both recommendation engines and AI search.
+• The global recommendation engine market is projected to grow from $9.15 billion in 2025 to $38.18 billion by 2030 (33% CAGR), and 73% of retailers already use machine learning for personalisation.
+Brands without machine-readable product data will be invisible to both recommendation engines and AI search.

 How AI Product Recommendations Work in 2026